Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
 2000 calories a day is used for general nutrition advice.

-Besides vitamins, the fruit is a rich source of minerals like calcium, iron, and phosphorous Seeds of guava are a rich source of iron, particularly.
+Besides vitamins, the fruit is a rich source of minerals like calcium, iron, and phosphorus.
+Seeds of guava are a rich source of iron, particularly.

-Requirement of Climatic Condition for Guava Cultivation ;
+Requirement of Climatic Conditions for Guava Cultivation ;

 1) Tropical and subtropical conditions are suitable for guava cultivation.